Why Vegas for Your Next Meeting or Event?

 are private elevator entry to the 29th floor, 24-hour butler service, limousine transportation to and from McCarran International Airport, and VIP check-in and Total Rewards Diamond queuing privileges at all Caesars Las Vegas resorts.

-The city's third REVIV IV Wellness Spa debuted in 2018 on Level 2 in The Cosmopolitan of Las Vegas.
+Back in 2018, the city's third REVIV IV Wellness Spa debuted on Level 2 of The Cosmopolitan of Las Vegas.
 Hotel guests and locals can take advantage of

 the IV wellness therapy to treat ailments that include dehydration, inflammation, vitamin deficiencies and, of course, hangovers.
 Private and group-treatment areas offer televisions and iPads, in addition to beverages, aroma therapy and views

 of the Las Vegas Strip.